Somebody should tell us at the start of our lives that we are dying then we might live to our limits.

 What follows is only speculation based on spiritual teachings that have been integrated into the MasterMind Matrix.

-It is however important to note that if the spirit moves through a lifetime and doesn’t end up learning the lessons that it intended to learn over this lifetime, then it will manifest in physical form again and again up until the moment that these lessons are learned and growth is successfully obtained.
-Only then will it move onto other lessons/experiences that will lead to further areas for growth and development.
+It is, however, important to note that if the spirit moves through a lifetime and doesn’t end up learning the lessons that it intended to learn over this lifetime, then it will manifest in physical form again and again up until the moment that these lessons are learned and growth is successfully obtained.
+Only then will it move onto other lessons/experiences that will lead to further areas of growth and development.